 Pest control professionals install equipment that humanely repels pigeons.
 These products include nets, bird spikes and electrified metal tracks.
 A pigeon deterrent can reliably stop these animals from perching or constructing nests on any building.

 Burns Pest Elimination delivers lasting solutions to even your worst pigeon problems.
 We can trap pigeons, remove their nests and install high-quality bird spikes that prevent them from returning.
 Our company strives to use humane yet effective methods.
-To learn more, please contact a BPE office in Las Vegas, Tucson or Phoenix.
+To learn more, please contact Burns Pest Elimination in Las Vegas, Tucson, or Phoenix.